marcinowski/github-adapter/README.md

  - `/user` - user data fetching form
  - `/followers` - user followers data fetching form

+If you're authenticated, most forms will automatically fill out your name, which naturally you can change.
 All above endpoints redirect to it's bound API endpoints returning pure `json` response.

 ## <a name="tech"></a> Technicalities